BCC-CA/Asp.NetCore_3.1-PostGRE_Role-Claim_Management/.doc/CentOs_8_Deploy.md

 sudo vim /etc/supervisord.d/xml_sign_asp.conf
 ```

-Then paste the following configuration and save with `wq!`-
+If the application is running smoothly, Then paste the following configuration and save with `wq!`-

 ```console
 [program:xml-sign-asp]